lydell/sheet/README.md

 # sheet [![Build Status](https://travis-ci.org/fgnass/sheet.png)](https://travis-ci.org/fgnass/sheet)

-CSS compiler with built-in source-map support.
-Generates CSS from an AST like the one provided by [css-parse](https://github.com/visionmedia/css-parse).
+CSS compiler with built-in source map support.
+Generates CSS from an AST like the one provided by [css-parse](https://github.com/visionmedia/css-parse) (if you use that particular module, make sure to turn its `position` option on).

 ## Usage